coverclock/com-diag-hazer/README.md

 gpstool will checkpoint the headless file: it will create a copy of the headless output file with a timestamp prefix with a resolution in microseconds.
-This is particularly useful in field testing to capture the relevant data at a particualr point in time and space.
+This is particularly useful in field testing to capture the relevant data at a specific point in time and space.
 The hup and hups scripts use the pkill command to send a SIGHUP to all gpstool instances.

 ### Networking